Back to main site

 “The Court found that access to the internet is a “derivative right” as it “enhances the exercise of freedom of expression.”
 As such, internet access is “a right that requires protection of the law” and any interference with it “must be provided for by the law specifying the grounds for such interference.” [p.
 11] As there was no national law upon which the right to internet access could be derogated from, the Court concluded that the internet was not shut down in accordance with the law and the Togolese government had violated Article 9 of the African Charter on Human and Peoples’ Rights.
 The Court subsequently ordered the Respondent State of Togo to take measures to guarantee the “non-occurrence” of a future similar situation, implement laws to meet their obligations with the right to freedom of expression and compensate each applicant to the sum of 2,000,000 CFA (approx. 3,500 USD).”

-The Court also established that non-natural persons, including CSOs, can bring claims to protect their right to freedom of expression in the ECOWAS Court.(11)
+The Court also established that non-natural persons, including CSOs, can bring claims to protect their right to freedom of expression in the ECOWAS Court.(45)

 Tips to consider when litigating this issue

-The Southern African Litigation Centre has published a guide on litigating internet shutdowns in Southern Africa which highlights the legal considerations for legal action on internet shutdowns in various courts in the region.
+A guide from the Southern African Litigation Centre also highlights the legal considerations for legal action on internet shutdowns in various courts in the region:

 • The law: consider whether there are existing laws that prescribe blockage orders.
 If there are, consider whether the government has complied with them and consider if the laws themselves are in accordance with human rights standards.